 Reasonable clinical judgment, supported by available assessment information, must guide the prescribing of psychotropic medications.
-To the extent possible, candidates for psychotropic medication use must be assessed prior to prescribing and providing psychotropic medications.
+To the extent possible, candidates for psychotropic medications.
 Psychotropic medication assessments must be documented in the person's comprehensive clinical record per Section 10.2 - Medical Record Standards and must be scheduled in a timely manner consistent with Section 12.2 - Appointment Standards and Timeliness of Service.
 Behavioral Health Professionals (BHPs) can use assessment information that has already been collected by other sources and are not required to document existing assessment information that is part of the person's comprehensive clinical record.
 At a minimum, assessments for psychotropic medications must include: